bhavishya1/Projects/README.md

 # Projects-work
-These Projects that i work or contribute
+These Projects that I work or contribute
+Here you found some interesting Schuduling Alogorithms.